theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bapi/bapi-define.md

 weight: 1
 lang: en_GB
 ---
-The following section shows how to use the BAPI Component.
+The following section shows how to use the BAPI component.

 ### Using BAPI Component
 1. Drag and drop the BAPI component from the menu bar to the workflow canvas (1).
 The window "Configuration" opens.